Nick Maton Player Props: Tigers vs. Rangers

-On Monday, Nick Maton (.452 on-base percentage in past 10 games, 172 points above season-long percentage) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 1:10 PM ET.
+Nick Maton and his .385 on-base percentage over his past 10 games (105 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Texas Rangers and Dane Dunning on May 31 at 1:10 PM ET.

-He reached base in both of his plate appearances in his most recent game against the White Sox.
+He had a hitless performance in his previous game (0-for-2) against the Rangers.

 Nick Maton Game Info & Props vs. the Rangers